 - Prevent aggravation of lifestyle diseases by conducting metabolic syndrome checkups and offering health guidance.

 - Utilize the health insurance union's health promotion app, PepUp, to educate employees on physical exercise and other healthy habits.

 - Promote non-smoking areas and maintain separate areas for smokers and non-smokers in buildings.
 Provide guidance to help employees quit smoking through industrial physicians and public health nurses.

 Maintaining and Promoting the Health of Employees' Families

 The JFE Group works with the health insurance union to maintain and improve the health of employees and their families by, for example, encouraging spouses to undergo health examinations.
-The rate of health examinations for dependents (age 40 or older) has been steadily increasing over four years, to 51.4% in FY2019, up 13.8 points from 37.6% in FY2014.
+The rate of health examinations for dependents (age 40 or older) has been steadily increasing, to 46.3% in FY2020, up 8.7 points from 37.6% in FY2014.

-For employee health data, please refer to the following information.ESG Data: Social Data
+For employee health data, please refer to the following information.Employee Health Data

 The JFE Group conducts four basic initiatives to maintain the mental health of employees: "self-care" for workers who strive to remain aware of stress and take preventive measures; "care by management supervisors" who provide advice to subordinates; "care by industrial health staff" who support employees, managers and supervisors; and "care by human resources outside workplaces," including specialist clinics and individuals.

 JFE's health insurance union also provides mental health counseling, including a 24-hour hotline for employees and their families (spouse and dependents).